joshwadle/My-solutions-to-precourse/Chapter_2_Linear_Algebra/notes.md

 ## Concatenate

 You can concatenate two matricies together, as long as their sizes match.
-The default to concatenate on axis 0, which means you are adding new columns to the matrix (so the number of rows must match).
-You can also concatenate on axis 1 (add new rows).
+The default to concatenate on axis 0, which means you are adding new rows to the matrix (so the number of columns must match).
+You can also concatenate on axis 1 (add new columns in which case the number of rows must match).

 ```python
 In [1]: A = np.array([[1, 2], [3, 4]])